 Please bring along any relevant X-Rays, CT scans, MRI scans, ultrasounds, DEXA scans or any other test results that may relate to your current condition.

-If you are eligible for and have elected osteopathic treatments using the Chronic Disease Management Plan (CDM), please bring along the relevant paperwork from your GP for us to sign and log in our system.
+If you are eligible for and have elected osteopathic treatments using the Allied Health Medical Referrals, please bring along the relevant paperwork from your GP for us to sign and log in our system.

 If the appointment is for someone under the age of 18, please ensure a parent or guardian is present.